- Dean of studies of School of Computing Science, Business

 intelligent systems (esp. knowledge-based scheduling).

-My research focuses on intelligent
+The research focuses on intelligent scheduling

-scheduling and intelligent IT service management.
+and intelligent IT service management.

 - Intelligent Scheduling

-within this area my research focuses on intelligent scheduling
+since 1987.
+The research focuses on intelligent scheduling

 within supply chains